pruthviperumalla/Event-Recommender-System/README.md

 5. ***Event similarity based on previously attended events***

-   Analyzing the common attenders between two events might give us hints on how likely a user will attend the second event given that he has attended the first event.
-Higher number of common attenders would indicate higher similarity between the events and higher likeliness to attend to both the events.
-In this feature we try to model this event similarity by looking at the common attenders between our current target event and the events our current user has previously attended.
-For each such pair, we normalize the number of intersecting users by dividing them with the number of attendees from the lower attended event.
-The average of all such pairs is taken as our similarity score.
+   Analyzing the common attendees between two events might give us hints on how likely a user will attend the second event given that they attended the first event.
+The higher number of common attendees indicate higher similarity between the events and higher likeliness of users attending both the events.
+In this feature, we try to model this event similarity by determining the common attendees between our current target event and each of the events our current user has previously attended.
+For each such pair, we normalize the number of intersecting users by dividing with the number of attendees of the event with a lower number of attendees.
+The average of all such pairs is considered as our similarity score.

 6. ***Sometimes, people just prefer the familiar***